splunk/public-o11y-docs/incident-intelligence/create-manage-on-call-schedules/use-cases-schedules/use-case-business-hours.rst

 For these coverage needs, Skyler takes the following steps to configure a schedule that meets these coverage needs:

+#. :ref:`Create a schedule for the primary coverage that includes three shifts <ii-create-primary-schedule>:'
     #.
-Create a schedule for the primary coverage that includes three shifts:
-    #.
 Create a business hours shift
     #.
 Create a shift for weeknights coverage
     #.
 Create a shift for weekends coverage
 #.
-Creates a schedule for secondary coverage
+Creates a schedule for secondary coverage with a 24x7 shift
 #.
-Adds the schedules to two steps in the incident workflow for the web application service
+Adds the schedules to the incident workflow for the web application service

+.. _ii-create-primary-schedule:

 Create a schedule for primary coverage
 ==========================================